RuiXiWangTW/RuiXiWangTW.github.io/_pages/about.md

 I am a fourth-year undergraduate student at MIT EECS and Mathematics.
 Originally from Taipei, Taiwan, I transfered from National Taiwan
 University to MIT and moved to the US after my freshman year.
-I'm working with Professor [Connor Coley](https://coley.mit.edu/) and [Runzhong Wang](https://runzhong.wang/) on the development of Comninatorial and Machine Learning Mass Spectrum Prediction Model.
+I'm working with Professor [Connor Coley](https://coley.mit.edu/) and [Runzhong Wang](https://runzhong.wang/) on the development of Combinatorial and Machine Learning Mass Spectrum Prediction Model.
 I'm also working with professor [Ramesh Raskar](https://www.media.mit.edu/groups/camera-culture/overview/) and Abhishek Singh on the development of decentralized AI for healthcare.
 Previously, I worked with Professor [Rafael Gomez Bombarelli](https://gomezbombarelli.mit.edu/) and
 [Kevin Greenman](https://www.kevinpgreenman.com/) on benchmarking the performance of NIR absorption prediction models.
 My current research